tensorflow/tfjs-examples/cart-pole/README.md

 ### Features:

-- Allows user to specify the architecture of the policy network, in particular, the number of the neural networks's layers and their sizes (# of units).
+- Allows the user to specify the architecture of the policy network, specifically the number of layers in the neural network and their sizes (number of units).
 - Allows training of the policy network in the browser, optionally with simultaneous visualization of the cart-pole system.
 - Allows testing in the browser, with visualization.